helly-patel-12/4-in-a-row/README.md

 Python-Powered Design: Efficient coding ensures seamless performance and responsive interactions.
 Real-Time Feedback: Visual indicators highlight winning combinations or invalid moves.
 Simple Controls: Intuitive input makes it easy for players of all ages to join the fun.
-Customizable Settings: Adjust grid dimensions or game rules for a personalized experience.
-AI Opponent (Optional): Test your skills against a computer player with adjustable difficulty levels.

 Whether you’re looking for a quick mental challenge or a competitive showdown, 4 in a Row delivers a timeless gaming experience powered by the versatility of Python.